Kevin-Aguirre/leetcode-solutions/README.md

-# LeetCode Solutions
+# Programming Problems Solutions
-This is a repository where I keep my Leetcode solutions!
-I've restructured this repository a few times so it likely doesn't contain all the problems I've solved, I only add a new entry for each new folder I solve.
+This is a repository where I keep my solutions for various sites that host programming questions like Leetcode, Project Euler, and maybe others in the future!
+I've restructured this repository a few times so it likely doesn't contain all the problems I've solved.

 ## Repo Format